data-catering/insta-infra/README.md

 Alter data in [`data`](data) folder.

 You may notice that for some services (such as Cassandra, Postgres, MySQL), they follow the same pattern for custom data.
-They have a `sql` directory which contains data files with DDL statements and an `init.sh` script that will help execute them at startup.
+They have a `data` directory which contains data files with DDL statements and an `init.sh` script that will help execute them at startup.
 This allows you to dump all your `.sql` files into the directory, and it will be automatically run at startup.